3838438org/pycharm-ssh-docker/README.md

 ### Local
 * sshfs the folder you are working on in the remote server to some your folder.
 * Open PyCharm and [setup your python interpreter to be the remote interpreter via ssh](https://www.jetbrains.com/help/pycharm/configuring-remote-interpreters-via-ssh.html) using the `root` user and password from the `Dockerfile`.
-Remember to map the paths!
+    * Remember to map the paths!.
+    * Do this **AFTER** spinning the container, as PyCharm has to copy the `.pycharm_helpers` to the container to enable debugging.
+This means that every time you remove the container, you have to reselect the interpreter to copy helper to enable debugging.
 * Update the credentials in `./bin/mac-connect.sh'
 * Test the connection by running `./bin/mac-connect.sh`
 * Voila!
 You can run and debug code in PyCharm.